vadim-miller2/book-test1/pages/ch_app_test.md

 causes the contents of the named file <span class="nctnt ncbi-var">filename</span> to be inserted here.
 The daemon always assumes that relative file names (those that do not start with the slash character, /) are based on the daemon startup directory.
 This is true for any level of nesting.

-Once started, the daemon first tries to read its configuration from <span class="nctnt ncbi-path">/etc/lbsmd/servrc.cfg</span>.
-If the file is not found (or is not readable) the daemon looks for the configuration file <span class="nctnt ncbi-path">servrc.cfg</span> in the directory from which it has been started.
+Once started, the daemon first tries to read its configuration from `/etc/lbsmd/servrc.cfg`.
+If the file is not found (or is not readable) the daemon looks for the configuration file `servrc.cfg` in the directory from which it has been started.
 This fallback mechanism is not used when the configuration file name is explicitly stated in the command line.
 The daemon periodically checks the configuration file and all of its descendants and reloads (discards) their contents if some of the files have been either updated, (re-)moved, or added.

 The “<span class="nctnt ncbi-var">filename</span>” can be followed by a pipe character ( \\| ) and some text (up to the end of the line or the comment introduced by the hash character).
 That text is then prepended to every line (but the <span class="nctnt ncbi-code">%include</span> directives) read from the included file.